yugasun/site/README.md

 Fork the site and submit a pull request!

-When you start the site with `npm start` it will start watching for file changes and they will be automatically refreshed in the site on `http://localhost:8000`
+When you start the site with `npm run dev` it will start watching for file changes and they will be automatically refreshed in the site on `http://localhost:8000`

 ### **Blog edits:**